MLCOE-ML4ACCT/simulator/README.md

 ## Overview

 This simulator implements a comprehensive financial model that tracks firm state variables and flow variables across time periods.
-It follows the balance sheet identities and accounting relationships described in academic literature to provide realistic financial projections.
+It follows balance sheet identities and accounting relationships to provide realistic financial projections.

 ## Project Structure